C$ 513 Find Cheap Flights from Montreal to Thailand

 • If you would prefer to fly to the other airport in Bangkok called Don Mueang International Airport (DMK), you can do so on a two-stop flight that utilizes both Lufthansa and Thai Lion Air that has layovers at Munich International Airport (MUC) and Chhatrapati Shivaji Maharaj International Airport (BOM).

-Top 5 airlines serving from Montreal to Thailand
+Reviews of the top 5 airlines flying from Montreal to Thailand

 Need help choosing which airline to fly with from Montreal to Thailand?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.